ice-wm/FAQ/index.md

-If you are running IceWM with the `"TaskBarDoubleHeight"` option set, a blank field in the task bar occurs.
+If you are running IceWM with the `TaskBarDoubleHeight` option set, a blank field in the task bar occurs.
 It is a command line interface.

 In this field you can enter commands to start programs.
 If you click inside the field and enter `xclock` the X clock is started.

-If you click on it and simply press `"Ctrl-Enter"` an XTerm is being started.
+If you click on it and simply press `Ctrl+Enter` an XTerm is being started.

 If you enter a non-X command and press
-`"Ctrl-Enter"` an that command is being executed in an XTerm.
+`Ctrl+Enter` an that command is being executed in an XTerm.

 ### Stop grabbing my keystrokes